LedangNguyen/LedangNguyen/README.md

 I am an experienced Full Stack Developer with about 7 years of development.

-I have solid skills with HTML, CSS and JavaScript.
+I have solid skills in HTML, CSS and JavaScript.
 I am well acquainted with different JavaScript libraries and frameworks such as Vue.js and Nuxt.js, and have good knowledge in PHP (Laravel) and Databases (MySQL, PostgreSQL).
 I have been working with most of the popular plugins for WordPress, including Advanced Custom Fields and WooCommerce.

 I'm a responsible, outgoing and reliable person.
 My main goal is learning new tech and obtaining new skills.